httpwg/http-extensions/draft-ietf-httpbis-origin-frame.md

 {{!RFC7540}}, Section 10.1 uses both DNS and the presented TLS certificate to establish the origin server(s) that a connection is authoritative for, just as HTTP/1.1 does in {{?RFC7230}}.

 Furthermore, {{!RFC7540}}, Section 9.1.1 explicitly allows a connection to be used for more than one origin server, if it is authoritative.
-This affects what requests can be sent on the connection, both in HEADERS frame by the client and as PUSH_PROMISE frames from the server ({{!RFC7540}}, Section 8.2.2).
+This affects what responses can be considered authoritative, both in HEADERS and PUSH_PROMISE frames from the server ({{!RFC7540}}, Section 8.2.2).
+Indirectly, it also affects what requests will be sent on a connection, since clients will generally only send requests on connections that they believe to be authoritative for the origin in question.

 Once an Origin Set has been initialised for a connection, clients that implement this specification use it to help determine what the connection is authoritative for.
 Specifically, such clients MUST